-Brands are constantly on the lookout for ways to elevate their online presence through various marketing efforts.
+As a brand owner, you’re always on the lookout for ways to elevate your online presence through various marketing efforts.

-Social media platforms, in particular, have proven to be an integral part of their strategy, especially since tactics like influencer marketing and user-generated content (UGC) became popular.
+Social media platforms, in particular, have proven to be an integral part of businesses’ marketing strategy, especially with the rise of influencer marketing and user-generated content (UGC).

 - What UGC is

-- How UGC differs from traditional marketing strategies
+- How it differs from traditional marketing strategies

 - What the benefits of UGC are